Bergenia ‘Bressingham White’

 Vivid winter foliage colours are a special treat.

-During the warm months the handsome leaves are deep green, glossy, and leathery tough.
-Heart shaped leaves form neat handsome rosettes.
+Then during the warm months the handsome leaves are deep green, glossy, and leathery tough.

 Bergenias are renowned for their toughness and hardiness in far from ideal conditions.